A note on the $(\infty,n)$-category of cobordisms: The symmetric monoidal structure on bordisms and tangles

 by the above Theorem.
 Its $k$-hybrid completion thus is a $k$-monoidal complete $(d+k)$-fold Segal space.
-Since looping and completion commute by Remark \ref{rem looping completion}, for $k\leq 0$ the collection thereof endows the complete $d$-fold Segal space $\Bord_n^{(\infty,d)} = \Bord_n^l$ for $d=n+l$ with a symmetric monoidal structure.
+The collection thereof, for $k\geq 0$, endows the complete $d$-fold Segal space $\Bord_n^{(\infty,d)} = \Bord_n^l$ for $d=n+l$ with a symmetric monoidal structure.
 For $d=n$, we obtain the symmetric monoidal structure on the complete $n$-fold Segal space $\Bord_n$. \end{defn}